Becoming Beloved Community Network

 Province 1 Indigenous People’s Justice Network meets monthly, generally on the second Wednesday of the month at noon,

 The Province 1 Indigenous People’s Justice Network invites you to join a series of book discussions.
-The next discussion is on January 10, 2024 from 7-8:30 p.m.
-The book is Our Beloved Kin: A New History of King Philip’s War, by Lisa Brooks.
-(Read about Professor Brooks here, and about the book here.)
+The next discussion is on November 13, 2024 from 7-8:30 p.m.
+The book is Massacre on the Merrimack: Hannah Duston’s Captivity and Revenge in Colonial America, by Jay Atkinson.
+Linked is an article which may be of interest to readers of the book.
 Register in advance for this meeting by clicking here.

-For additional information about the book discussion or the network, contact Martha Gardner, Missioner for Networking and Formation, Diocese of Massachusetts, at mgardner@diomass.org
+For additional information about the network, contact Martha Gardner, Missioner for Networking and Formation, Diocese of Massachusetts, at mgardner@diomass.org

 Recently Ordained Part Time Clergy Network